airbnb/lottie-ios/README.md

 ```swift
 Animation.named(_ name: String, bundle: Bundle, subdirectory: String?, animationCache: AnimationCacheProvider?) -> Animation?
 ```
-Loads an animation model from a bundle by it's name.
+Loads an animation model from a bundle by its name.
 Returns `nil` if an animation is not found.

 Parameters:
 : **name**: The name of the json file without the json extension.
 EG "StarAnimation"